Versatility Program & Shows

 8. Youths 17 and under are eligible to show mares or geldings only, two years of age and over.
 Horses must be plain shod.
 Pads and hoofbands are prohibited.

-The TWHBEASM World Versatility Show (the only triple point show) features a complete schedule of point earning versatility classes.
+The TWHBEA World Versatility Championship Show (the only triple point show) features a complete schedule of point earning versatility classes.
 The schedule includes Showmanship, Model, Equitation, Stock Seat Equitation, Dressage, Hunter Hack, Trail Obstacle, TWH Over Fences, Obstacle Driving, Pleasure Driving, Western Riding, Basic Reining, Water Glass, Barrels, and Poles.
 Points earned in these classes count towards end of the year highpoint honors and Superior or Supreme Versatility Championships.

-Since its inception, the TWHBEASM World Versatility Show has experienced steady growth with entries increasing by approximately 50 each year.
+Since its inception, the TWHBEA World Versatility Show has experienced steady growth with entries increasing by approximately 50 each year.
 In 2004, due to the high level of entries, the show had to be expanded to a two-day event.
 In 2007, the show was expanded to a 3 day event to include rail classes as well.

 TWHBEA also sponsors a number of regional versatility shows throughout the country.
 These shows offer the same classes as the World Versatility Show and operate under the TWHBEA Versatility Rulebook.
 Exhibitors at these shows earn points towards end of the year high point honors and Supreme or Superior Versatility Championships.
 The shows are coordinated through the TWHBEA Pleasure Horse program.
 They offer an excellent opportunity for Versatility Program participants to earn points in their own backyard.